verdantco/spring-component-test-harness/README.md

 This library aims to minimize the configuration necessary to include infrastructure layers in tests which invoke the Spring context, leveraging TestContainers in order to create a production-like environment.

 ---
-## Getting Started
+## Getting started

-### Automatically instantiating TestContainer infrastructure
+### Instantiating TestContainer infrastructure
 `spring-boot-test-harness` detects infrastructure via associated beans during post-processing.
+See individual sections for more information on necessary configuration.

 ### `@ComponentTest`
 The `@ComponentTest` annotation indicates that a test class contains component tests.
 It serves as a point of for declaring class-level test data, as well as invoking the Spring Context via `@SpringBootTest`.
 Usage of this annotation imports all `TestExecutionListener` and `BeanPostProcessor` implementations compatible with the application.